FAQs for Nursing

 - If you would like to order a pocket card you may submit your written request to 237 Coliseum Drive, Macon, Georgia 31217.
 Please include a check or money order payable to the Professional Licensing Boards in the amount of $25.00.
 Be sure to include your license number with your request.

 For complete information on license renewal, please refer to the How-To guide for your specific license type for complete renewal instructions:

 All registered nurses and licensed practical nurses must submit documentation of completion of one of the required continuing competency activities for licensure renewal to www.cebroker.com as required by Board Rule 410-13.
 Click here for more information regarding continuing education requirements.

 Please visit www.nursys.com and select "Nurse Licensure Verification for Endorsement."
 Follow the onscreen instructions to have your verification of licensure transmitted to another board of nursing.

-Please click here for a list of facilities that have previously offered reentry.
+Please click here for a list of Board approved programs that offer reentry.
 Please note that facilities on this list are not guaranteed or required to currently offer reentry programs.
 For additional information please view the following documents:

 Applicants must use the GAPS Applicant Processing Service (gemalto.com) to obtain a criminal background check.

 Graduates of a nontraditional nursing education program who do not meet the educational and practice requirements as stated by Georgia law O.C.G.A.
 46-26-7 will be required to complete a Georgia Board approved preceptorship.
 Please click here to review information for nontraditional nursing education programs applicants.
 Board approved preceptorships may be completed in a facility in which the applicant is currently employed and may be for compensation.